 Keep a low profile: when in doubt, blend.

-If you’ve ever lived in a place with high tourism (cough cough, Washington D.C. where I’m from, you’ll know there is nothing more annoying than an obvious tourist who is disrupting the daily flow of things by standing in the middle of the street, talking inappropriately loud, etc.
+If you’ve ever lived in a tourist hotspot (cough cough, Washington D.C. where I’m from, you’ll know there is nothing more annoying than an obvious tourist who is disrupting the daily flow of things by standing in the middle of the street, talking inappropriately loud, etc.